Javkamkrastavizi/MicrophoneVolumeLocker/README.md

 ![WwVVnL1ayh](https://user-images.githubusercontent.com/91847985/150409053-fd63ffe0-24a8-438c-8876-07425ae58558.gif)

-5. If you want to be able to start MicrophoneVolumeLocker1.0.exe at Windows Startup you will have to do it the hard way
+5. If you want to be able to start MicrophoneVolumeLocker1.0.exe at Windows Startup you will have to do it the hard way and put the .exe file in windows Startup Folder

 6. Make Sure That The Recording Device is set as Default Recording Device in the Sound Control Panel

+7. Open The App Using CTRL+Shift+m

 # Notes